-Second, if scenario #2 or #3 occur, then there exists an issue with the server that needs to be remedied.
+Second, if scenario #2 or #3 occurs, an issue with the server needs to be remedied.
 Here are the most likely scenarios that we’ve encountered.

 Solution #1: Have your hosting provider update PHP to the latest stable version.

-Solution #2: Have your hosting provider enable cURL, enable cURL multi functons, and update their cURL library to the latest stable version.
+Solution #2: Have your hosting provider enable cURL and cURL multi-functions and update their cURL library to the latest stable version.

 Problem #3: Firewall – Your server firewall is blocking the outbound requests.

 Solution #3: Have your hosting provider whitelist access to the social media networks from which the plugin needs to fetch share counts.

 Now your hosting provider can check your error logs and see if the above applies.
 Just copy/paste this info and email them with it; they should know how to help you troubleshoot and fix this.